espressif/pytest-embedded/docs/usages/markers.rst

 Markers
 -------

-Markers can also be combined for added flexibility.
-They must be placed in the last position.
-If some test cases do not have markers, you can skip their definition.
-See the example below.
+You can also pass markers as the last item in a parameter tuple.
+If a test case does not need extra markers, you can omit them.

 **Example:**

-In IDF testing, an environment marker determines which test runner will execute a test.
-This enables tests to run on various runners, such as:
+In ESP-IDF testing, environment markers specify which test runner should execute the test.
+For example:

--  **generic**: Tests run on generic runners.
+-  **generic**: Tests that run on standard test runners.
--  **sdcard**: Tests require an SD card runner.
+-  **sdcard**: Tests that require an SD card runner.
--  **usb_device**: Tests require a USB device runner.
+-  **usb_device**: Tests that require a USB device runner.

 .. code:: python

    @pytest.mark.generic
    @idf_parametrize('config', [
-       'defaults'
+       'defaults',
    ], indirect=['config'])
    @idf_parametrize('target, markers', [
        ('esp32', (pytest.mark.usb_device,)),
-       ('esp32c3')
+       ('esp32c3',),
-       ('esp32', (pytest.mark.sdcard,))
+       ('esp32', (pytest.mark.sdcard,)),
    ], indirect=['target'])
-   def test_console(dut: Dut, test_on: str) -> None:
+   def test_console(dut: Dut, config: str, target: str) -> None:
        ...

 **Resulting Parameters Matrix:**